Predictive Control and Regret Analysis of Non-Stationary MDP with Look-ahead Information: Proof Outline

 \section{Proof Outline}

 We split the proof outline into three separate steps.
-In the first step, we show how much the Bellman operator increases the error of estimating value function by using the reward and transitional probability forecast, rather than the ground-truth system dynamics.
+In the first step, we show that the estimated value function converges to the ground truth value function in the span semi-norm with increasing prediction horizon.
 In the second step, we bound the error of the estimated $Q$ function using the step-wise error bound of the Bellman operator.
 With the error of $Q$ function bounded, if the learner makes a mistake using the estimated $Q$ function, the maximal loss caused by that mistake can be bounded.
 Therefore, we can bound the maximal regret in the last step.

 \textbf{Step 1: One step error bound.} As \Cref{alg:predictive_control2} takes a greedy approach to optimize the reward within the prediction horizon of length $k$, we first need to approximate the optimal value function $V_t^*$ within the $k$ steps.